prathams0ni/Data-Preprocessing-Using-House-Rent-Dataset/README.md

 ## Run This Project:

 **To Run this project you need a Jupyter Notebook in your system. also I uploaded a dataset file for the same first download it in your system & copy the path of dataset file & paste it in importing dataset column after pd.read_csv you have to paste the path of dataset file. after that you can run each & every cell to run it.**

+--

+## Conclusion:

+This project demonstrates the complete workflow of data preprocessing and exploratory data analysis (EDA) on real estate rental data.
+The insights can assist landlords, tenants, and analysts in understanding market dynamics and making data-driven decisions.